AliMickey/photonglass/docs/installation.rst

 Installation
 ===========

-This guide covers both standard installation and Docker deployment options for the Looking Glass application.
+This guide covers Docker deployment options for photonglass.

 Requirements
 -----------
-* Python 3.7 or higher (for standard installation)
-* Node.js and npm (for standard installation)
-* Docker and Docker Compose (for Docker deployment)
+* Docker and Docker Compose
 * Network access to target devices

-Docker Deployment
+Deployment
 ---------------

 1. Clone the repository::